MartinBruun/P6/washee_web/README.md

 To start the container in the terminal docker-compose up

-To start the container in a hidden terminal docker-compose up -d
+To start the container as a subprocess, making it possible to run "exec" commands (see Running commands in the docker containers) docker-compose up -d

 # Shutting down
+Shutting it down, persisting all changes docker-compose down

-docker-compose down -v
+Shutting it down, while also removing all data (called volumes) including any superuser created. docker-compose down -v

 # Running commands in the docker containers

-## List of what the command parts mean
 `docker-compose exec` =>
 run the docker compose file and execute a command in the web OR the db container (as seen in below commands)